yourstrulyhb/bus-passenger-tracker-database/README.md

 - [x] Insert sample data into tables in the database

 - [ ] Create queries

-  - [ ] Create sample views for basic queries
-    - [ ] Get all employees
+  - [x] Create view for all employees
-    - [ ] Get all passengers in a specific date
+  - [ ] Get passenger full name and vaccination status in a specific trip
   - [ ] Find all people (passenger, driver, conductor) who made contact with person=''
     - [ ] Find id of person
     - [ ] Find their origin and destination
     - [ ] Find trip(s) they went to, order by date, most recent
     - [ ] Find people who went on the same trip as them
     - [ ] Find people who had the same destination
   - [ ] Create sample store procedures
     - [ ] Find all trips from origin='' on date=''

 > - [ ] Find ways to practice ALTER, UPDATE, PARTITION, PROCEDURE
+> - [ ] Create an INDEX, and STORED PROCEDURE

+## 🌠 Reproduce this database into your local machine! 🌠

+1. Run the SQL instructions included in `create_db.sql` into a MySQL shell or workbench to create the database.

+2. You may add your data on your own or make use of commands included in `add_sample_data.sql`.